David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Socialist democracy is a substantive democracy where power belongs to the people.
 * Historical practice in Vietnam (1945-1946 period) and the world shows that a multi-party system does not guarantee stability and development, and can even cause political chaos.

+**Allegation:** Claims that only a multi-party system brings democracy, while a one-party system is inevitably dictatorial and undemocratic.
+* A multi-party or one-party system does not determine the nature of democracy; what matters is whose interests the party represents (the majority of the people or a minority of owners).
+* In reality, many multi-party countries still have power concentrated in the hands of capitalist corporations (formal democracy); Vietnam has one party but ensures power truly belongs to the people.

 **5. On the principle of Democratic Centralism:**

 **Allegation:** Claims that the principle of democratic centralism is obsolete, leading only to bureaucratic centralization, arbitrariness, and authoritarianism; and that this principle needs to be abolished.